Abd Allah ibn Mas'ud: Uthman's Compilation of Qur'an

 In another narration, Abd Allah ibn Mas'ud was asked why he did not write al-Fatihah in his mushaf.
 He replied, "If I were to write it, I would write it before every sura."
 Abu Bakr al-Anbari explains this saying every raka’a (in prayers) starts with al-Fatiha and then another sura is recited.
 It is as if Ibn Masud said, "I have dropped it for the sake of brevity and I have trusted its preservation by Muslims (collectively)."

 There are also narrations from Abd Allah where he explicitly refers to suras 113 and 114 as surahs, for example: "Excessively recite two surahs.
 Allah will make you reach higher ranks in the Hereafter because of them.
 They are al-Mu'awwidhatayn (i.e. al-Falaq and an-Nas/nos.
-113 & 114)…"
+113 & 114)..."

 Four qira'at of the Qur'an (Qira'at of Hamzah, 'Aasim, Khalaf, Al-Kisa'i) have chains of transmission (isnad) going through Abd Allah ibn Mas'ud, and they all include the above three suras.
 These are mutawatir chains and thus Islamic scholars give precedence to them, disregarding much weaker chains that go against it as inauthentic.

 For these reasons, Islamic scholars rejected the notion of Abd Allah ibn Mas'ud rejecting suras.
 Al-Nawawi says: "The Muslims have all agreed that al-Mu'awwidhatayn and al-Fatihah are part of the Qur'an and whoever denies this becomes a disbeliever and whatever is quoted from Ibn Masud in this regard is not true."
 Ibn Hazm also rejected the notion of Ibn Masud denying these suras, along with the vast majority of Islamic scholars.

 Conflict with Uthman

-Uthman eventually recalled Abd Allah to Medina.
+Uthman recalled Abd Allah to Medina.
 He walked into the mosque, where Uthman was speaking, but the Caliph broke off his speech to insult Abd Allah.
 Aisha then interrupted with protests against this manner of speech "to a companion of Allah's Messenger".
 Uthman forbade Abd Allah ever to leave Medina again and ordered him out of the mosque.
 His servants removed Abd Allah so violently that they broke two of his ribs and, amid loud protests from Aisha, he had to be carried home.

 Uthman did not pay Abd Allah's pension for the rest of his life.